neilgee/genesischild/readme.md

 #GenesisChild

-This is a basic starter **Genesis Child Theme** to be used with the **Genesis Framework** on **WordPress**.
+This is a basic starter **GenesisChild Theme** to be used with the **Genesis Framework** on **WordPress**.

-There is also a Mobile First version of this starter theme - https://github.com/neilgee/genesischild-mobile-first
+There is also a Mobile First version of this starter theme (Which is the one I prefer to use)- https://github.com/neilgee/genesischild-mobile-first

 This Genesischild theme has a number of widgets areas, some Front Page only.